 SECTION 2

 1. The Union and the Employer agree to be bound by the terms of this Agreement without regard to geographical location or operating division or staff division.
 Meaning, the exclusive representative, NTEU, is responsible for mid-term negotiations on behalf of all NTEU bargaining unit employees (BUEs) located throughout the Department, without regard to the BUE’s geographical location or operating division or staff division.
-All negotiations shall be carried out at the level of exclusive recognition (i.e., at the NTEU and Department level).
+All notices shall be served upon the NTEU president, or designee, and the Department ASA, or designee, and all negotiations shall be carried out at the level of exclusive recognition (i.e., at the NTEU national and Department level) and not at the local or chapter level.

 2. The union will timely designate a spokesperson of its choosing from its list of officers, stewards and representatives, for negotiations and will immediately provide the spokesperson’s contact information to the Department.

-The Parties agree, as expressed in Article 2 (Contract Duration and Termination), that the terms of this Agreement shall remain unchanged during its entire term except as provided by Article 2, or as may be required by law.
+The Parties agree, as expressed in Article 2 (Contract Duration), that the terms of this Agreement shall remain unchanged during its entire term except as provided by Article 2, or as may be required by law.

 The Parties recognize that operational need, or other situations (i.e. exigencies) permitted by law, may mandate that a change be implemented before bargaining concerning the matter is concluded where an obligation to notify the Union and bargain upon request, exists.
 Where basic management rights are involved, and an operational need or other situation permitted by law requires the Agency to act without undue delay, the Agency may implement the proposed change and any required impact negotiations will occur or continue on a post-implementation basis.

 Mid-term agreements negotiated under the terms of this Agreement, must undergo Agency Head Review (AHR) requirements of 5 U.S.C.
 7114(c).
-Mid-Term agreements reached under this Article, must be provided to the AHR authority within five (5) calendar days of signature for AHR.

 SECTION 3

 The Agency will notify the Union of changes that are more than de minimis in conditions of employment that affect the bargaining unit and provide an opportunity for the union to comment.
 The Agency will consider the Union's input prior to implementing the changes(s).
-This will completely satisfy the Union's right to bargain over any substantive matter(s) and the Union's bargaining rights under 5 U.S.C.
+This will completely satisfy the Parties’ right and obligation to bargain over any substantive matter(s) and the Union's bargaining rights under 5 U.S.C.
 7106(b)(2) and (3) concerning procedures and appropriate arrangements for employees adversely affected by the exercise of a management right during the term of this Agreement.

 The Parties agree that no other mid-term bargaining rights exist.